telefonicaid/fiware-IoTAgent-Cplusplus/doc/commands.md

 ```

-Then iotagent will send to contextBroker a NGSI9 registerContextRequest, with this payload:
+Then iotagent will send to contextBroker a NGSI9 registerContextRequest, including a header "Accept: application/json,text/json" to indicate that  payloads in json format are expected.
+An example of registerContextRequest should be:

 ```
 {